seapagan/pyBlog/README.md

-# Django-based Blogging engine <!-- omit in toc -->
+# pyBlog : A Django-based Blogging engine <!-- omit in toc -->

 This application is a work in progress to write a blogging Engine in Django for my personal use, and release as OSS when it reaches that level.

 This README is very basic and will be updated as I add more functionality to the project.

+Note: This project has recently been renamed from `myblog` to `pyBlog` 😁

 - [Progress](#progress)
   - [Already Implemented](#already-implemented)